HOW IT STARTED .....

 pages.

-In the late 60's, Koehler Foundry in Bell, CA cast the plaques
+In the mid 60's, Koehler Foundry in Bell, CA started casting

-shown below and the club name was now the major part of the plaque.
-The
+plaques like these shown below, and the club name was now the major part of the

-Artistics plaque was cast in 1968 for an early lowrider custom car club in
+plaque.
+The Hindus plaque was cast for an early lowrider club in Downey, CA, and

 As other lowrider clubs were being formed in the Los